MichaelTMiyoshi/PythonWithMiyoshi/Problems/GoalSheet04.md

 The program should give the user options and loop until the user chooses to exit.

-Note: It would be a good idea to use the [citieslatLongPopSample.csv](https://github.com/MichaelTMiyoshi/PythonWithMiyoshi/blob/main/Problems/citiesLatLongPopSample.csv)
+Note: It would be a good idea to use the [citieslatLongPopSample.csv](https://github.com/MichaelTMiyoshi/PythonWithMiyoshi/blob/main/Problems/citiesLatLongPopSample.csv) as a trial before you use the bigger file.
+(I would suggest using small datasets when testing any program like this one that uses one or more large datasets.)

 **Problem GS04-02 (CSV data)**